Why is plausibility surprisingly problematic as an XAI criterion?: Alternative view: plausibility as the measure of explainability

-Because the concept of model explainability is multifaceted and there is no canonical definition of what constitutes a good explanation, human-generated explanations are commonly used as the substitutive ground truth in the evaluation of XAI algorithms.
-Plausibility measures the agreement between human-provided rationales and machine explanations~\cite{jacovi-goldberg-2020-towards,https://doi.org/10.48550/arxiv.2201.08164}, and it can be assessed either computationally or by human users.
-For human-subject assessment, users are asked to directly judge the reasonableness of machine explanations quantitatively or qualitatively according to their prior knowledge~\cite{Jin2022.12.07.22282726,10.1007/978-3-030-63419-3_3}.
-Compared to the costly and laborious human-subject assessment, computational assessment is a more common and convenient approach.
-It approximates human assessment of explanations by using annotated datasets on human prior knowledge and computational metrics for similarity comparison.
-To enable quantitative comparison between human and machine explanations, human explanations are usually simplified as a set of important features to represent human prior knowledge for the given prediction or task, such as localization masks of important image features in computer vision tasks~\cite{Saporta2022, 10.1145/3397481.3450689, 10.1145/3359158}, and localization masks of important words in natural language processing tasks~\cite{deyoung-etal-2020-eraser, lertvittayakumjorn-toni-2019-human}.
-The set of important features as human prior knowledge can be from a human-annotated XAI benchmark dataset~\cite{Saporta2022, 10.1145/3397481.3450689, 10.1145/3359158,deyoung-etal-2020-eraser, lertvittayakumjorn-toni-2019-human}, or generated by another AI model that performs the corresponding localization task.
-With the two sets of important features from human and machine explanations, plausibility is thus quantified as the similarity between the two, using metrics that are commonly used for localization tasks, such as intersection over union (IoU)~\cite{Saporta2022,NEURIPS2021_de043a5e,deyoung-etal-2020-eraser} and pointing game rate (hit rate or positive predictive value)~\cite{Zhang2017,NEURIPS2021_de043a5e,JIN2023102684}.
-These metrics compute overlapping (true positive) between the two feature sets, meanwhile penalizing machine explanations for missing important features (false negatives) and/or wrongly included features (false positives).
+Plausibility $P$ measures the content similarity or agreement between two explanations, $\mathsf{E}^\text{AI}$ and $\mathsf{E}^\text{human}$, expressed in the same explanation form $\mathcal{E}$. $\mathsf{E}^\text{AI}$ is the machine explanation. $\mathsf{E}^\text{human}$ is the human explanation based on human prior knowledge on the given task and/or data.
+Plausibility can be assessed computationally or by human.
+Human assessment asks users to directly judge the reasonableness of machine explanations quantitatively or qualitatively~\cite{JIN2024102751,10.1007/978-3-030-63419-3_3,data7070093}.
+Computational assessment approximates the human assessment of $P$ using annotated datasets on human prior knowledge and computational metrics for similarity comparison: human explanations are usually simplified as a set of important features $\mathsf{A}^\text{human}$, such as localization masks of important image features in computer vision tasks~\cite{Saporta2022, 10.1145/3397481.3450689, 10.1145/3359158}, localization masks of important words in natural language processing tasks~\cite{deyoung-etal-2020-eraser, lertvittayakumjorn-toni-2019-human}, important features or concepts with ranking or attribution~\cite{tcav}, or a combination of them. $\mathsf{A}^\text{human}$ can be from a human-annotated XAI benchmark dataset~\cite{Saporta2022, 10.1145/3397481.3450689, 10.1145/3359158,deyoung-etal-2020-eraser, lertvittayakumjorn-toni-2019-human}, or generated by another AI model that performs the corresponding localization task.
+Similarity can be calculated by feature correlation between $\mathsf{A}^\text{human}$ and $\mathsf{A}^\text{AI}$~\cite{8315047}, or by using metrics on feature overlap, which are commonly used for localization tasks, such as intersection over union (IoU)~\cite{Saporta2022,NEURIPS2021_de043a5e,deyoung-etal-2020-eraser} and pointing game rate (hit rate or positive predictive value)~\cite{Zhang2017,NEURIPS2021_de043a5e,JIN2023102684,Saporta2022}.
+The nuance between human and computational assessments is detailed in~\cref{app: misleading_analysis}.